philectron/lil-lisp/README.md

 (ais3 3))
 ```

-This Lil' Lisp program define a function named `ais3` that return whether its first argument `a` is equal to integer `3` or not.
-Then, this program call that same function with the first argument is `3`.
-Obviously, the final output should be `True`.
+This Lil' Lisp program defines a function named `ais3` that return whether its first argument `a` is equal to integer `3` or not.
+Then, this program calls that same function with the first argument is `3`.
+The final output should be `True`.

-So, the manual test should be (assuming you already loaded the `Main` module):
+The manual test should be (assuming you already loaded the `Main` module):

 ```
 *Main> expr (Func "ais3" ["a"] (BoolExprBi Eq (Ref "a") (I 3)) (Call "ais3" [I 3])) []